Govan Old Parish Church: Amalgamation

 Following arbitration, the Church of Scotland's Presbytery of Glasgow decided upon a union of the three local Church of Scotland congregations in the Govan area.
 Govan Old (along with the charges of Linthouse St Kenneth and New Govan) was terminated on 28 October 2007, becoming part of Govan and Linthouse parish and congregation.

 After 2007, the future of the Govan Old Parish Church was uncertain.
-In 2008, an Options Appraisal study was undertaken by Govan Workspace Ltd, who then took the lead in applying for funding to redisplay the sculpture.
+In 2008, an options appraisal study was undertaken by Govan Workspace Ltd, which applied for funding to redisplay the sculpture.
 The funding was secured in 2011, allowing the redisplay to be completed by Northlight Heritage/York Archaeological Trust in 2013.
 Govan Old's future was secured when the Govan Heritage Trust obtained a grant from the Scottish Government in 2016.
-The Trust aims to develop the church into a self-sustaining community-run cultural, museum and business complex, but requires further financial support to bring to fruition.
+The trust aims to develop the church into a self-sustaining community-run cultural, museum and business complex, but requires further financial support to bring it to fruition.

-The former minister of the Govan and Linthouse Parish Church was Rev Dr Moyna McGlynn, who passed away in August 2016.
+The former minister of the Govan and Linthouse Parish Church was the Rev Moyna McGlynn, who died in August 2016.

 The church is located near Govan Station on the Glasgow Subway.
-Its main entrance is next to the Govan War Memorial, which is to the immediate west of the Pearce Institute on the Govan Road.
+Its main entrance is next to the Govan War Memorial, which is to the immediate west of the Pearce Institute on Govan Road.

 Archaeology

-The Channel 4 archeology programme Time Team dug in the graveyard of the Govan Old Parish Church in the fourth episode of series 4, recorded in summer 1996 and broadcast early 1997.
+The Channel 4 archeology programme Time Team dug in the graveyard of the Govan Old Parish Church in the fourth episode of series 4, recorded in mid-1996 and broadcast in early 1997.

-In March 2019, ′Stones and Bones′ community archaeologists with a schoolboy named Mark McGettigan revealed long-lost medieval stone carvings.
-The stones were assumed to have been demolished by chance when the neighbouring Harland & Wolff shipyard plaring shed was demolished in the 1970s.
+In March 2019, Stones and Bones community archaeologists with a schoolboy named Mark McGettigan revealed long-lost medieval stone carvings.
+The stones were assumed to have been demolished by chance when the neighbouring Harland & Wolff shipyard plater shed was demolished in the 1970s.

-“This the most exciting discovery we have had at Govan in the last 20 years.
-The Govan Stones are a collection of international importance and these recovered stones reinforce the case for regarding Govan as a major early medieval centre of power", said Professor Stephen Driscoll.
+"This the most exciting discovery we have had at Govan in the last 20 years.
+The Govan Stones are a collection of international importance and these recovered stones reinforce the case for regarding Govan as a major early medieval centre of power", said Stephen Driscoll.